SimoneAstarita/queer_NLP_bib/README.md

 Piergentili, Andrea, et al. "Enhancing Gender-Inclusive Machine Translation with Neomorphemes and Large Language Models." arXiv preprint arXiv:2405.08477 (2024).

 Stewart, Ian, and Rada Mihalcea.
 "Whose wife is it anyway?
 Assessing bias against same-gender relationships in machine translation." arXiv preprint arXiv:2401.04972 (2024).

+## Other

+### Position Papers

+Larson, Brian N. "Gender as a Variable in Natural-Language Processing: Ethical Considerations."
+EACL 2017 (2017): 1.

+Devinney, Hannah, Jenny Björklund, and Henrik Björklund.
+"Theories of “gender” in nlp bias research."
+Proceedings of the 2022 ACM conference on fairness, accountability, and transparency.
+2022.

+Factoring the Matrix of Domination: A Critical Review and Reimagination of Intersectionality in AI Fairness A. Ovalle, A. Subramonian, V. Gautam, G. Gee, and K-W Chang.
+AIES, 2023.

+Razvan Amironesei and Mark Diaz.
+2023.
+Relationality and Offensive Speech: A Research Agenda.
+In The 7th Workshop on Online Abuse and Harms (WOAH), pages 85–95, Toronto, Canada.
+Association for Computational Linguistics.

+Understanding "Democratization" in NLP and ML Research {A. Subramonian, V. Gautam}, D. Klakow, Z. Talat.
+EMNLP, 2024.

+Stop!
+In the Name of Flaws: Disentangling Personal Names and Sociodemographic Attributes in NLP V. Gautam, A. Subramonian, A. Lauscher, O. Keyes.
+Workshop on Gender Bias in Natural Language Processing, 2024.

+McAra-Hunter, Dawn.
+"How AI hype impacts the LGBTQ+ community."
+AI and Ethics (2024): 1-20.

+Dev, Sunipa, et al. "Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies."

+### Unsure what topic
+Ovalle, Anaelia, et al. "Tokenization matters: Navigating data-scarce tokenization for gender inclusive language technologies."
+Findings of the Association for Computational Linguistics: NAACL 2024.
+2024.

+Dev, Sunipa, et al. "Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies."
+Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.
+2021.

+Krithika Ramesh, Sumeet Kumar, and Ashiqur Khudabukhsh.
+2022.
+Revisiting Queer Minorities in Lexicons.
+In Proceedings of the Sixth Workshop on Online Abuse and Harms (WOAH), pages 245–251, Seattle, Washington (Hybrid).
+Association for Computational Linguistics.

+Veloso, Leonor, Luísa Coheur, and Rui Ribeiro.
+"A rewriting approach for gender inclusivity in Portuguese."
+Findings of the Association for Computational Linguistics: EMNLP 2023.
+2023.

+Ljubešić, Nikola, et al. "The LiLaH Emotion Lexicon of Croatian, Dutch and Slovene."
+Proceedings of the Third Workshop on Computational Modeling of People's Opinions, Personality, and Emotion's in Social Media.
+2020.